 The Joint Commission is an independent, not-for-profit organization that accredits and certifies more than 22,000 healthcare organizations and programs — including behavioral health care centers — across the United States.
 According to the Joint Commission, it’s the only accreditation entity to represent “the entire continuum of health care.”

-Once known as the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), the Joint Commission’s mission covers several key points:
+Formerly known as Join Commission on Accreditation of Hospitals (JCAH) and Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), the Joint Commission’s mission covers several key points:

-- To improve health care for the public
+- To continuously improve health care for the public.

 When an organization has been certified and accredited by the Joint Commission — Sunshine Behavioral Health facilities have received these designations for their mental health and chemical dependency services — that means that the facilities meet certain criteria.

-The Joint Commission (JC) awards a Gold Seal of Approval when facilities meet its standards.
-It conducts in-site surveys at least every three years.
-It inspects laboratories every two years.
+The Joint Commission awards a Gold Seal of Approval when facilities meet its standards.
+Accreditation for most types of organizations is a three year award.
+The exception is laboratory accreditation, which is a two year award.
 As part of its process, the organization does not announce inspection dates.

-While the JC does not publish survey findings, accreditation history and information on facilities and available services are included on the Joint Commission site.
+While the Joint Commission does not publish survey findings, accreditation history and information on facilities and available services are included on the Joint Commission site.
 The site is also a place to check all accredited organizations to see how they compare against one another.

 It is worth noting that the accreditation and certification processes are not mandatory; rather it is up to the facilities to seek Joint Commission approval.

-The U.S. government agency Substance Abuse and Mental Health Services Administration (SAMHSA.gov) has a search option, too, where one can research rehab centers.
+The U.S. government agency Substance Use Disorder and Mental Health Services Administration (SAMHSA.gov) has a search option, too, where one can research rehab centers.
 (Sunshine Behavioral Health facilities are listed on both the Joint Commission and SAMHSA websites.)

 SAMHSA has recommendations for what people should look for when choosing a rehab provider.
 The following five signs are indicators that the treatment will be of better quality:

 - Accreditation: Look for a state license or certification and check for an inspection record to see whether the facility is up-to-date.
-Find out if the staff is schooled in treating substance abuse and mental disorders.
+Find out if the staff is schooled in treating substance use disorder and mental disorders.

 - Medication: Check that the facility prescribes FDA-approved medicines to help recovering alcohol and opioid abusers.
 (No other substance use disorders have approved drug treatments.)